Serpentiel/arikawa-boilerplate/SECURITY.md

 ## Supported Versions

-The go-cli project maintains release branches for the three most recent minor releases.
+The arikawa-boilerplate project maintains release branches for the three most recent minor releases.
 Applicable fixes, including security fixes, may be backported to those three release branches, depending on severity and feasibility.

 <!-- markdownlint-disable -->